samuelschen/DSB2018/README.md

   - [ ] Convert input data to CIELAB color space instead of RGB
   - [ ] Use [color map algorithm](https://stackoverflow.com/questions/42863543/applying-the-4-color-theorem-to-list-of-neighbor-polygons-stocked-in-a-graph-arr) to generate ground truth of limited label (4-), in order to prevent cross-talking
 * Post-process
+  - Watershed segmentation group
+    + [x] Marker by statistics of local clustering peak
+    + [x] Marker by contour-based from model prediction
+    + [ ] Marker by marker-based from model prediction
-  - [x] Segmentation group by scipy watershed algorithm
+  - Random walker segmentation group
+    + [ ] Marker by statistics of local clustering peak
-  - [x] Segmentation group by scipy watershed algorithm with contour-based markers
+    + [x] Marker by contour-based from model prediction
-  - [ ] Segmentation group by scipy watershed algorithm with model predicting markers
+    + [ ] Marker by marker-based from model prediction
   - [ ] Fill hole inside each segment group
   - [ ] ...
 * Computation performance